 The Quarterly Net Emissions Change is used to complete the emission profile screen for the District's PAS database.
-The QNEC shall be calculated as follows:
+The units at this facility are covered by an SLC for VOC emissions, which is not changing.
+Therefore, the QNEC for this proposal will be set equal to zero.